JakovVrdoljak/Jakov-Vrdoljak-Portfolio.github.io/Projects/00_USB_Cup_Heater/README.md

 ## 🔥 Project Overview: USB-Powered Cup Heater

+> ⚠️ **Work in Progress**
+> This project is currently under development and will be updated gradually.

 Most commercial cup heaters rely on wall adapters that provide higher current and voltage than what standard USB ports can deliver.
 This project explores the design of a compact cup heater that operates on **USB power**, while working around its inherent power limitations.

 ### 💡 Key Idea